Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 Platform architecture
 ---------------------

-ΗCMS Platform is a web application based on `Java servlet API 3.1`.
+ηCMS platform based on `Java servlet API 3.1`.
-The application uses `IoC` container` Google Guice <https://github.com/google/guice> `_.
+It uses `IoC` container `Google Guice <https://github.com/google/guice>`_.
-For the communication with the database, use SQL library `MyBatis <http://www.mybatis.org/mybatis-3/>` _.
+Data persistence layer based on `MyBatis <http://www.mybatis.org/mybatis-3/>` _ library.

-Structure of the :ref:`new ηCMS project <newproject>` allows developer to have an opportunity to both expand the functionality of the ηCMS platforms in context of the project, or create modules specific to the project.
+:ref:`New ηCMS project <newproject>` structure allows developer to both expand the functionality of the ηCMS platform and create custom project modules.
 More details can be found in the section :ref:`extending`.

 Additional definitions
 ----------------------